eduardo92tr/eduardo92tr/README.md

 <h1 align="center">Hi! 👋, I'm Eduardo Martínez Ramírez</h1>
 <h2 align="center" style="color: blue;">About me</h2>

-<h3 align="center">Graduate in TAFAD, reoriented towards my passion for technology 💻.
-Graduated as a Higher Technician in Multiplatform Application Development (DAM), and specializing as a web developer for Microsoft Azure.
+<h3 align="center">Graduated as a Higher Technician in Multiplatform Application Development (DAM), and specializing as a web developer for Microsoft Azure.
 I'm also specializing in C#, .NET, Java, PHP, Javascript, HTML, CSS, Bootstrap, Spring Boot.
 My goal is to become a great full-stack developer, and that's why I'm researching and trying to improve every day. 💪💪
 <br/><br/>
 I currently live in Spain, but I've always loved traveling and experiencing new adventures.
 Learning about other cultures, and who knows, if the opportunity arises, I would be open to living in another place.
 Although Spain will always be my home. 😊
 <br/><br/>